Note 2 – Summary of Important Accounting Principles

 The fair value of listed financial assets corresponds to the listed bid price on the balance sheet date.
 The fair value of unlisted financial assets is determined by using valuation techniques such as recently completed transactions, the price of similar instruments or discounted cash flows.
 The fair value of currency forwards is determined based on the applicable forward rate on the balance sheet date, while interest rate swaps are valued based on future discounted cash flows.

-Inventories are recognized at lower of the acquisition value and net realizable value.
-The acquisition value is determined using the first in, first out method (FIFO).
-The acquisition value of finished goods and work in progress consists of design expenses, raw materials, direct salaries, other direct expenses and associated indirect manufacturing expenses (based on normal production capacity).
+Inventories are recognized at lower of cost and net realizable value.
+Cost is determined using the first in, first out method (FIFO).
+The cost of finished goods and work in progress consists of design expenses, raw materials, direct salaries, other direct expenses and associated indirect manufacturing expenses (based on normal production capacity).
 Loan expenses are not included.
 The net realizable value is the estimated sales price in operating activities, less applicable variable selling expenses.

 2.13 Cash and cash equivalents